NixWasHere/NebulaC2/README.md

 ![Login](https://user-images.githubusercontent.com/73953379/193839231-a892fe6b-b5e7-43d5-a934-4d0941a20497.png)

-WORK IN PROGRESS!
+WORK IN PROGRESS!!

-CURRENTLY DOESN'T WORK
+CURRENTLY KIND OF WORKS

+!!
+CAN'T CONNECT MORE THAN ONE BOT !!

 HOWTO